hhedberg/stateplex/doc/README.md

 Comments are in JavaDoc style.
 Comment blocks for functions should be always before implementation, so usually in source (.cpp) files but in some cases in header (.h) files.

-Files
+Class
 -----

-Every source and header file should have a comment block in the beginning stating at least the file name, author and short description of the purpose of the file
+Every class should have a comment about its purpose before its declaration.
+See class comment example for more details.

 Functions
 ---------